JeanSebTr/dotfiles/README.md

 ```

 It will load all scripts from ~/.dotfiles/bash_config/ in alphabetical order.
-A good idea is to use numbers to at the begining of files' names.
+A good idea is to use numbers at the beginning of files' names.

 ### on-directory-change.sh